-If you have registered to receive updates about the plan on our website, you will receive emails about initiatives as they become available.
+If you have joined our mailing list you will receive emails about initiatives as they become available.

 If you apply for an on-farm energy assessment, you will receive updates on the plan as information becomes available, via the contact details you provide in your application.